hiproz/cnmea/README.md

 # nmea-paser
-an implementation of NMEA paser in c
+an implementation of NMEA parser in c

 you can use it in you c/c++ project,espesially in the embedded system development.

 # feature
+updating...